HydroInformatics-llc/wef_collections_2024_model/README.md

 ![schematic](./_static/schematic.png)

 *Figure 2: Schematic version of the network which illustrates the control points available to manipulate (yellow flagged labeled sites).*

 #### Key System Layout Details

-- The city if serviced by two WWTPs
+- The city is serviced by two WWTPs
   - West River at 15 CFS peak | Gravity by-pass at 7ft wet-well depth
   - East River at 30 CFS peak | Gravity by-pass at 8ft wet-well depth
 - Three Combined Sewer Overflow points: